 Easy NO SOAK Instant Pot Chickpeas in less than an hour!
 Save time and money by making your own pressure cooker chickpeas at home, with better flavour and less salt than canned.

-Today we’re taking a deep dive into Instant Pot Chickpeas, where I’ll let you in on everything I’ve learned about cooking garbanzo beans in an electric pressure cooker.
+Hello friend!
+Welcome to my nerd cave.
+Today we're taking a deep dive into Instant Pot Chickpeas, where I'll let you in on everything I've learned about cooking chickpeas (aka garbanzo beans) in an electric pressure cooker—no soaking required!

-Unlike my Spicy Instant Pot Black Beans, which come out totally seasoned and saucy and ready to serve, what we’re making today is what I like to call a “base bean”.
-That means that your perfectly cooked Instant Pot Chickpeas are going to be ready to be used an ingredient in pretty any chickpea recipe you can think of.
-You also may want to check out my post on How to Cook Mung Beans if you’re looking to switch things up in the bean department!
+Unlike my Instant Pot Black Beans, which come out totally seasoned and saucy and ready to serve, what we're making today is perfectly cooked Instant Pot Chickpeas ready to be used as an ingredient in pretty much any recipe you can think of—check our archive of healthy Chickpea Recipes for inspiration!

 This is a great option if you're using your chickpeas for savory recipes, but if you're not sure, or if you know you're going to be making something sweet like Chickpea Blondies or Dessert Hummus (it's a thing), then definitely skip the garlic!